Ventra: Ventra app

-In 2015, the Chicago-area agencies, including Metra, CTA, and Pace launched the Ventra app, which is the first of its kind to allow customers to use mobile ticketing to pay for rides on all three transit systems from their mobile devices.
+In 2015, the Chicago-area agencies, including Metra, CTA, and Pace launched the Ventra app, which allows customers to use mobile ticketing to pay for rides on all three transit systems from their mobile devices.
 One other agency using similar fare payment technology through a mobile application includes the San Francisco Municipal Transportation Agency.
 The Ventra app allows customers to perform the same functions for the CTA as the desktop version including managing Ventra accounts, reloading cards and buying passes.
 It also has a transit tracker.
-The difference is the app allows customers to buy Metra tickets including single ride, 10 ride, weekend and monthly passes.
+The difference is the app allows customers to buy Metra tickets including single ride, ten-ride, weekend and monthly passes.
 Metra provides about 300,000 trips per day.
 Nearly 60 percent of riders use monthly passes.
 In August, the most recent month for which figures were available, Metra sold some 94,000 monthly passes.

-With the app, customers can manage their Ventra transit accounts, buy mobile tickets to ride Metra trains and receive notifications when their account balances are low or when unlimited-ride passes are due to expire.
-There is also a ‘Transit Tracker’ feature that enables customers to view schedules and arrival times for Metra, CTA and Pace.
+With the app, customers can manage their Ventra transit accounts, buy mobile tickets to ride Metra trains, and receive notifications when their account balances are low or when unlimited-ride passes are due to expire.
+There is also a "Transit Tracker" feature that enables customers to view schedules and arrival times for Metra, CTA and Pace.

-After two months of the Ventra app's launch in late January 2016, Metra customers have taken more than 1 million rides using mobile tickets.
-The 1 millionth ride was taken Jan.
-19, exactly two months after the app was launched.
+Two months after the Ventra app's launch in late January 2016, Metra customers had taken more than 1 million rides using mobile tickets.
+The 1 millionth ride was taken January 19, exactly two months after the app was launched.
 The mobile pay capability could potentially extend to letting travelers coordinate and pay for multiple modes of transportation.